dmx-systems/dmx-documentation/docs/user.rst

 ------------------

 DMX comes with built-in support for geodata.
-Every topic with an address can be shown on a map.
+Every topic with an address can be shown on a geographical map.
 The so-called geomaps are a special type of topicmap in DMX.
 Geomaps are based on `openstreetmap.org <https://www.openstreetmap.org>`_.
 Here is an example of how to create and populate them: